-ZER home over traditional building standards ZE home over traditional building standards \$1,837 \ incremental Yields yearly cost increase enerav savinas \$21,050 \\\\\\$1,816 incremental cost increase Yields yearly energy savings Source: Rocky Mountain Institute report "The Economics of Zero-Energy Homes: Single-Family Insights" advantageous to homeowners both over the full term of a 30-year mortgage and if the homeowner decides to sell after 12 years.
-The analysis also looked at consumers' "willingness to pay" based on National Association of Home Builders research showing consumers are willing to pay an additional 4% of building costs for a ZE or ZER home.
+NET ZERO BUILDING Incremental changes to building practices can prepare Cape Cod's housing stock for a green energy future.
+The Rocky Mountain Institute (RMI) released a report on zero energy building in 2018 titled The Economics of Zero-Energy Homes: Single-Family Insights.
+The report was updated with a "cold climates" addendum in 2019.
+The report looked at barriers to both true Net Zero Energy (ZE) and Zero Energy Ready (ZER) building and analyzed whether the incremental costs of ZE ZE home over traditional building standards \$21,050 incremental cost increase Source: Rocky Mountain Institute report "The Economics of Zero-Energy Homes: Single-Family Insights" and ZER building are economically advantageous to homeowners both over the full term of a 30-year mortgage and if the homeowner decides to sell after 12 years.2 The analysis also looked at consumers' "willingness to pay" based on National Association of Home Builders research showing consumers are willing to pay an additional 4% of building costs for a ZE or ZER home.
 While the analysis did not include Cape Cod, the Boston area was analyzed.
-The report found that the incremental cost increase in the Boston area for a ZER home over traditional building standards was \$1,837 and would vield a yearly energy savings of \$658.
+The report found that the incremental cost increase in the Boston area for a ZER home over traditional building standards was \$1,837 and would yield a yearly energy savings of \$658.
 This was cost-effective for homeowners both over 30 years and if they decided to sell after 12 years.
 The incremental cost increase in the Boston area for a true ZE home was \$21,050 and would yield a yearly energy savings of \$1,816.
 This was only cost effective for homeowners over the life of a 30 year mortgage.
-NET ZERO BUILDING Incremental changes to building practices can prepare Cape Cod's housing stock for a green energy future.
-The Rocky Mountain Institute (RMI) released a report on zero energy building in 2018 titled The Economics of Zero-Energy Homes: Single-Family Insights.
-The report was updated with a "cold climates" addendum in 2019.
-The report looked at barriers to both true Net Zero Energy (ZE) and Zero Energy Ready (ZER) building and analyzed whether the incremental costs of ZE and ZER building are economically RMI defines a ZE home as "a highly efficient home that produces as much renewable energy as it consumes over the course of the year."
+2 RMI defines a ZE home as "a highly efficient home that produces as much renewable energy as it consumes over the course of the year."
 RMI uses DOE ZERH program's definition for ZER homes, which is "a high-performance home so energy efficient all or most annual energy consumption can be offset with renewable energy."
 This could include scenarios such as full electrification of homes complemented by investment in nearby community solar projects.

-GREEN JOBS Implementing aggressive electrification and renewable energy will bring green jobs into the region.
-Implementing aggressive electrification and renewable energy will bring green jobs into the region.
-Installing heat pumps alone will add about 1.3 million to 1.7 million hours of labor or more than 600 job-years (i.e., 600 jobs in a year or 20 jobs that last 30 years) from 2021 through 2050, and these numbers do not
+GREEN JOBS Implementing aggressive electrification and renewable energy could bring green jobs into the region.
+ERG estimates that installing heat pumps alone will add about 1.3 million to 1.8 million hours of labor or more than 600 job-years (i.e., 600 jobs in a year or 20 jobs that last 30 years) from 2021 through 2050, and these numbers do not include maintenance hours.
+Solar installation creates about 15.5 job

-Heat Pump Installation nillion hours job-years (i.e., 600 jobs in a year or 20 jobs that last 30 years) from 2021 through 2050 (not including maintenance hours) Solar Installation 15.5 + job hours per megawatt installed from 2021 through 2050 not quantify 9,300 job-years (i.e., 310 jobs that last 30 years) Offshore Wind Developing 0.6 GW of offshore wind capacity on Cape Cod by 2050 requires approximately 75 jobs to serve the Cape's capacity 75+ (Sustained over the life of the projects plus construction jobs)
+Heat Pump Installation 1.3-1.8 million hours of labor job-years (i.e., 600 jobs in a year or 20 jobs that last 30 years) from 2021 through 2050 (not including maintenance hours)

+15.5 + job hours per megawatt installed from 2021 through 2050 9,300 job-years (i.e., 310 jobs that last 30 years) Offshore Wind Developing 0.6 GW of offshore wind capacity on Cape Cod by 2050 requires approximately 75 jobs to serve the Cape's capacity

+(Sustained over the life of the projects plus construction jobs)